snok/install-poetry/README.md

 While this should work for most, there might be valid reasons for wanting different `virtualenvs` settings.

-In general there are two other combinations:
+In general there are then two other relevant cases to document:

 1. Creating a VENV, but not in the project dir

     If you're using the default settings, the venv location changes from `.venv` to using `{cache-dir}/virtualenvs`.
 You can also change the path to whatever you'd like.

     If you're using the default, this directory will be different depending on the OS, making it a little harder to write OS agnostic workflows.
-However, it is possible to bypass this issue completely by taking advantage of `poetry run`.
+    You can, however, bypass this issue completely by taking advantage of `poetry run`.

     Using the last two steps in the [Matrix testing](#mtesting) example as a starting point, this is how we would install a matrix-specific dependency and run our test suite: